CLTPayne/cv/README.md

 [Skills][1] | [Projects][2] | [Experience][3] | [Interests][4] | [Instagram][5] | [Pinterest][6]

-I have spent 10 years in the media and entertainment industry but have been frustrated by the lack of proprietary tech in the companies I've worked for and having always had a keen desire to create and build things with my own hands I am excited to now be learning to code at Makers Academy and particularly looking forward to dive into Object Oriented Design.
+I have spent 10 years in the media and entertainment industry but have been frustrated by the lack of proprietary tech in the companies I've worked for and having always had a keen desire to create and build things with my own hands I am excited to now be learning to code at Makers Academy.
+I am particularly looking forward to studying Object Oriented Design.

 With passions spread across music, film, fashion, literature, tech and design I'm looking for a junior developer role that will enable me to build my software craft while combining it with my interests and benefiting from my previous industry know-how.
 I am determined to apply myself to the growth of a dynamic organisation – not just fulfil a job specification.

 ## Skills

-_I'm good at:_
+#### Generally:
 - Getting stuff done
 - Not giving up
 - Attention to detail
-- Communication (I've spent 10 years writing emails and talking for a living!)
+- Communication (I've spent a decade writing emails and talking for a living!)
 - Iterating and improving on things (I'm iterating over my career by learning to code)
 - Questioning things (I'm a [Questioner][7])
 - Doing things with my hands (sewing, drawing, folding gyoza dumplings)
-- Taking inspiration from around me (I made a series of plaster candle holders after [this exhibition][8] )
+- Taking inspiration from around me (I made a series of plaster candle holders after [this exhibition][8]!)

 #### Project Management
 Planning and execution of projects is my thing.
 I thrive on making sure things have my high standards and are efficient in a fast paced with multiple stakeholders.